Elrabu/send-cords/README.md

-# How to make send-cords work
+# How to make send-cords work:

 - For the Host/Player#1:
   - change IP Address in the class "PlayerFrame" from localhost to your IP-Address